Ahsan Khan

 Ahsan Khan (احسن خان; born 9 October 1981) is a British Pakistani actor, producer and TV host.

-He began acting in 1998.
-He appeared in the films Nikah, Billi, Ghar Kab Aao Gay, Sultanat, Ishq Khuda, Dil Mera Dhadkan Teri and later moved on to television.
+He began acting in 1998 at the age of 16 with the film Nikah.
+He appeared in the films Billi, Ghar Kab Aao Gay, Sultanat, Ishq Khuda, Dil Mera Dhadkan Teri and later moved on to television.

 He hosted a quiz show Hayya Allal Falah, during Ramadan.
-Ahsan Khan is also hosting 2020's Ramadan transmission which is airing on PTV Home named Ramazan Pakistan.
+Ahsan Khan has also hosted Ramadan transmission for several years which airs on PTV Home named Ramazan Pakistan.

 Khan was appointed as a CLF Goodwill Ambassador by the Children's Literature Festival on 30 July 2019.

 Early life and education

 He was born in London on 9 October 1981, into a family of seven; a father of half-Pashtun heritage, a mother who is Punjabi descent, an elder brother, two elder sisters, and a twin brother, who is an author and poet (Yasir Khan) from London.
 He is the only one to have gone into acting, and when his family moved back to Lahore, he earned a master's degree in English literature at Government College University.